 Quantum UX Energy, or QUXE

-As we saw above, the Quanta UXs are an excited state, or with more “energy” than a baseline.
-The energy is given by the feeding and feedback between the interactions of the users and a system.
+As we have seen above, the Quanta UXs are an excited state, i.e. with more “energy” than the baseline.
+The energy is given by the feeding and feedback between user interactions and a system.

-Quantum UX Energy is a fundamental concept of the QUX paradima: it is what allows UX to acquire that Q, so to speak.
-In other words, they are multiple flows of information that set a static system in motion.
+Quantum UX Energy is a fundamental concept of the QUX paradigm: it is what enables UX to acquire this Q, so to speak.
+In other words, it is multiple information flows that set a static system in motion.

-To understand it better: let’s take a web page.
-Suppose we see it in its initial state, the day we launch it, before anyone else sees it.
-That page will have an energy level (QUXE) equal to 0.
+To understand it better: Let’s take a web page.
+Let’s say we see it in its initial state, the day we launch it, before anyone else sees it.
+This page will have an energy level (QUXE) of 0.

-But once we observe their behavior and performance, we receive data that allows us to make decisions.
+But once we observe its behavior and performance, we get data that allows us to make decisions.

 - increase or decrease the amount of advertising purchased

 As we can see, all the usual things that any more or less serious company does on a daily basis, with tools that are available to everyone.
 And just in case we’re talking about free analytics tools .